jgheithcock/heithcockdotcom/_posts/scavengerhunts/2013-44-marauders/index.md

 <img src="/images/scavengerhunts/2013-44-marauders/IMG_2242-page-2-front-yard.jpg" class="mapBorder" alt="Second page of the map - the front yard">
 </a>

 The third 'page' is the Great Room, where the Christmas tree would have been.
-The strange amoeba shape in the middle with _House Elves Only_ is the kitchen counter, the _Flue Network_ is the pizza oven, and the _Cauldron Cupboard_ is the pantry (which we call the larder).
+The strange amoeba shape in the middle with _House Elves Only_ is the kitchen counter, the _Floo Network_ is the pizza oven, and the _Cauldron Cupboard_ is the pantry (which we call the larder).

 <a href="/images/scavengerhunts/2013-44-marauders/IMG_2243-page-3-great-room.jpg">
 <img src="/images/scavengerhunts/2013-44-marauders/IMG_2243-page-3-great-room.jpg" class="mapBorder" alt="Third page of the map - the great room">